Papaya - Carica papaya

 Papaya (Carica papaya L.) is a popular fruit native to tropical America.
 It is usually grown for its small to large melon-like fruit.
 It is a herbaceous perennial, bearing fruit continuously at the leaf axils spirally arranged along the single erect trunk.
 The cultivated papaya belongs to the family Caricaceae and is the only member of the genus Carica.
 8

 Enormous, simple, lobed leaves combine with a single trunk and delicious fruit to make this a desirable plant for many landscapes.
 Flowers are produced along the trunk from the leaf axil.
 Flowers on male plants are more conspicuous and showy; female flowers are borne close to the stem and usually go unnoticed.
 Fruit are produced in the leaf axil close to the trunk.
-The trunk becomes thickened, occasionally growing to 12 inches in diameter.
-Although older plants can reach 20 feet tall or more, most reach only 15 feet before dying.
+The trunk becomes thickened, occasionally growing to 12 in.
+(30 cm) in diameter.
+Although older plants can reach 20 ft (6 m) tall or more, most reach only 15 ft (4.5 m) before dying.
 Plants are short lived but grow quickly.
 2

 Leaves

-The leaves emerge directly from the upper part of the stem in a spiral on nearly horizontal petioles 1 to 3-½ feet long.
-The blade, deeply divided into 5 to 9 main segments, varies from 1 to 2 feet in width, and has prominent yellowish ribs and veins.
-The life of a leaf is 4 to 6 months.
+The leaves emerge directly from the upper part of the stem in a spiral on nearly horizontal petioles 1-3.5 ft (30-107 cm) long.
+The blade, deeply divided into 5 to 9 main segments, varies from 1-2 ft ((30-61 cm) in width, and has prominent yellowish ribs and veins.
 9

 Flowers